COBRA: A Combined Regression Strategy: The combined estimator

 The central motivation for our method is that model and smoothness assumptions are usually unverifiable, especially in modern high-dimensional and large scale data sets.
 To circumvent this difficulty, researchers often try many different methods and retain the one exhibiting the best empirical (\emph{e.g.}, cross-validated) results.
-Our aggregation strategy offers a nice alternative, in the sense that if one of the initial estimators is consistent for a given class $\mathcal M$ of distributions, then, under light smoothness assumptions, $T_n$ inherits the same property.
-To be more precise, assume that the aggregation problem is well-specified, \emph{i.e.}, that one of the original estimators, say $r_{k,m_0}$, satisfies
+Our combining strategy offers a nice alternative, in the sense that if one of the initial estimators is consistent for a given class $\mathcal M$ of distributions, then, under light smoothness assumptions, $T_n$ inherits the same property.
+To be more precise, assume that the initial pool of estimators includes a consistent estimator, \emph{i.e.}, that one of the original estimators, say $r_{k,m_0}$, satisfies